tlindsay42/ArmorPowerShell/docs/cmd_stop.rst

 DESCRIPTION
-    The specified virtual machine in the Armor Complete account in context will be powered off.
+    The specified virtual machine in the Armor Complete account in context will be powered down.

-    Types:

-    - Shutdown initiates a graceful shutdown of the operating system.
-      VMware Tools or open-vm-tools must be installed and running for this request to succeed.
-This the recommend way to stop your VMs.

-    - Off initiates a hard shutdown of the VM- effectively disconnecting the virtual power cord from the VM.
-This shutdown method has the potential to cause data corruption and should only be used when necessary.

-    - ForceOff should not be used.
-It breaks the state of the environment by marking the VM as powered off in the Armor Management Portal (AMP) and vCloud Director, but leaves the VM running in vSphere.

 PARAMETERS
     -ID <UInt16>
         Specifies the ID of the Armor Complete virtual machine that you want to stop.

     -Type <String>
         Specifies how you want to stop the Armor Complete virtual machine.

-        Types:
+        - Shutdown

-        - Shutdown initiates a graceful shutdown of the operating system.
+          - Initiates a graceful shutdown of the operating system.
-          VMware Tools or open-vm-tools must be installed and running for this request to succeed.
-This the recommend way to stop your VMs.
+          - VMware Tools or open-vm-tools must be installed, running, and in a good state for this request to succeed.
+          - This is the recommend way to stop your VMs.
+        - Poweroff

-        - Off initiates a hard shutdown of the VM- effectively disconnecting the virtual power cord from the VM.
-This shutdown method has the potential to cause data corruption and should only be used when necessary.
+          - Initiates a hard shutdown of the VM- effectively disconnecting the virtual power cord from the VM.
+          - This shutdown method has the potential to cause data corruption.
+          - This should only be used when necessary.
+        - ForceOff

-        - ForceOff should not be used.
-It breaks the state of the environment by marking the VM as powered off in the Armor Management Portal (AMP) and vCloud Director, but leaves the VM running in vSphere.
+          - Breaks the state of the environment by marking the VM as powered off in the Armor Management Portal (AMP), but leaves the VM running in the Armor Complete cloud.
+          - This should not be used unless recommended by a Senior Armor Support team member.

     -ApiVersion <String>
         Specifies the API version for this request.